huntdatacenter/docs/docs/administer-science/faq/compliance-faq.md

 ### How can we add a new lab to our existing data space?

-In short, the compliance coordinator sends us a signed lab order and coordinate signed user agreements between your lab leader and your individual lab users.
+In short, the compliance administrator sends us a signed lab order and coordinate signed user agreements between your lab leader and your individual lab users.
 Head over to our [get going](/administer-science/get-going/lab)-pages for more information on the process.

 ### How can we split one lab into two labs?